 Pros of Adding a Skylight to a Garage

-- Less energy consumption – A skylight in a garage cuts down on utility bills by up to 10%.
+- Less energy consumption: A skylight in a garage cuts down on utility bills and can even save on taxes.

-- Reduced mildew buildup – Because garages are for the most part damp and dark, they are an optimum breeding grounds for mildew.
-Sunlight is a natural disinfectant of these toxins that cause respiratory problems.
-The toxins grow on clothing, other stored items and concrete.
+- Reduced mildew buildup: Since garages are for the most part damp and dark, they are an optimum breeding grounds for mildew.
+Sunlight is a natural disinfectant for these toxins that cause respiratory problems.
+The toxins grow on clothing, other stored items, and concrete.